pagedMov/wumbot/README.md

 # wumbot
-This is a discord bot I set up that will allow my friends some level of control over my personal server through discord
+This is a discord bot I set up that will allow my friends some level of control over my personal media server through discord

 Current functionality: